cbpspratap/SQLTraining/Chapter 3/Readme.md

 SELECT * FROM dpu_college.faculty;
 ```

-After running each queries above you can see there is no data available in tables, its just the table structure has been created.
+After running each query above you can see there is no data available in tables, it's just the table structure has been created.

 If you want to check the structure of the table specifically columns in the table, data types and key attributes, you can use DESC/DESCRIBE command followed by table name to get the details.